Shreyav29/KNNRegression/README.md

 ### Step 5 : Selecting the right K value
 ![](/Images/RMSE.png)

-We find the optimal K by extracting the K value for which the RMSE is the lowest
+We find the optimal K by extracting the K value for which the RMSE is the lowest.
+Turns out the optimal RMSE is around 0.82 when K is around 10–12.